-Following the recommendation of the audit committee, we were appointed by the Board of Directors on 12 July 2021 to audit the financial statements for the year ending 31 December 2021 and subsequent financial periods.
-The period of total uninterrupted engagement is 1 year, covering the year ended 31 December 2021.
+Following the recommendation of the audit committee, we were appointed by the Board of Directors on 12 July 2021 to audit the financial statements for the year ended 31 December 2021 and subsequent financial periods.
+The period of total uninterrupted engagement is two years, covering the year ended 31 December 2021 and 2022.